Updating the WSL 2 Linux kernel

 - You are still in old version of Windows which doesn't support WSL 2.
 Please check the WSL 2 requirements and upgrade to use WSL

 Windows Subsystem for Linuxis not enabled.
 Please follow the Windows Subsystem for Linux Installation Guide.

 Windows Subsystem for Linux, a reboot is required to take into effect, please reboot your machine and try again.

 WSL 2 requires an update to its kernel component.
 For information please visit https://aka.ms/wsl2kernel

 Each time kernel is missing in %SystemRoot%\system32\lxss\tools, you may run into the above error.

 Here are some possible ways to resolve it:

-- Please install the Linux kernel manually by following the instructions at: https://aka.ms/wsl2kernel
+- Install the Linux kernel manually following the instructions on this page.